dance2die/idea_repository/Projects/CommentableBlog/README.md

 Or each paragraph can have an `id` tag a user can copy and paste in the comment at the end...(if leaving a comment in-line can't work)

+# When does this fail?

+This could add a blog to the blog page size.
+Depending on the implementation, dynamic feature loading might not be available.

+As this style of commenting is not a standard practice, people could be confused as to how to leave a comment as we are trained to scroll to the bottom to leave a comment...
+_Need to figure out how to make it more intuitive_

+# Accessibility Concerns?

+a11y is not my strong suit.
+The best I can do for now is to run [Axe][axe] and follow the recommendations thereof.

 # Suggestions?

 1. GitHub style comment on the line.